 For as long as I can remember, I’ve been an athlete.
 In my pursuit of reaching my potential and becoming the healthiest and most fit individual possible, I’ve become increasingly eager to put the the best foods possible into my body as fuel.
 This is a journey that, for me, started when I was in middle school.

-- Too much of anything is not a good thing (except for love and happiness) 🙂
+- Too much of anything is usually not a good thing (except for love and happiness) 🙂

 - If you look through the past decades, things that used to be nutritional villains in decades prior are now deemed “healthy.”
 Don’t fall prey to always believing the hype.

 - Use your own personal experience with food to help you decipher which foods your body likes most.
-For instance, do you feel the most revitalized and energetic after a green smoothie or after eating cheese dip?
+For instance, when do you feel the most revitalized, energetic, and nourished?

 Here are some key ideas I keep in mind when eating:

-- Eat organic & raw 80-90 percent of the time and allow yourself the occasional splurge.
+- Eat whole foods & ingredients you recognize 80-90 percent of the time and allow yourself the occasional splurge.

 - Learn to make your favorite “unhealthy” meals the healthy way with organic, nutrient rife ingredients.

-- Aim to eat lots of raw plants & prepare them in new-to-you, different ways so that you enjoy eating them.
+- Aim to eat lots of nutrient-dense foods & prepare them in new-to-you, different ways so that you enjoy eating them.

 - Don’t be scared of food.
 Don’t overanalyze food.
 Just focus on putting high quality, organic foods into your body.